neidymlg/CPSC_351_Project_3/README.md

 **Step 3:**
 Check Output
-We will now check our files, and select the newly created file named MM_output.txt.
+We will now check our files and select the newly created file named MM_output.txt.
 This will show the full output and the turnaround time.

 # Member Contribution:

 **Neidy Malaga:**
-I contributed by creating the code .
+I contributed by creating the code.
 In addition, I finished the “Running the Program” section of the Design Document

+**Doung Banh:**

 **Jaytee Okonkwo:**
-I contributed by creating the readme file, helping revise and edit code where necessary, and collaboarted on the flow chart
+I contributed by creating the readme file, helping revise and edit code where necessary, and collaborated on the flow chart